“I love cats because I enjoy my home; and little by little, they become its visible soul.” – Filmmaker Jean Cocteau (Orpheus; Beauty and the Beast)

 While this isn’t a “cat doc” but rather a portrait of an artist, those darned cats were an ever-present part of Anton’s life and his artwork.
 At one point Anton reveals he’d created a color-schemed chart to track which of his cats sat in his lap and for how long.
 If you want to see what it means to truly love a cat that you have lost, a heartbreaking scene where Anton talks about the cats of the past is hard to forget, but there’s a happier note near the end in his moving reunion with a cat that’s sticking with him.

 Sadly in some ways the ultimate stereotype or epitome of the “crazy cat lady,” the eccentric mother-daughter duo “Big Edie” and “Little Edie” Beale, the aunt and first cousin of Jackie Kennedy, were captured on film in cinema verite fashion by the Maysles brothers in both the unforgettable Grey Gardens and the follow-up The Beales of Grey Gardens.
 The eccentric Beales opened up their once-beautiful but now derelict mansion in East Hampton, NY to numerous cats (and raccoons, and fleas).
-As you can see in this clip, despite mental illness they at least took better care of their cats than they often did themselves or their house.
+Despite mental illness, they at least took better care of their cats than they often did themselves or their house, though their “hoarder” mentality probably wasn’t great for the kitties either.
+[Scene from Grey Gardens below:]

 Speaking of cat ladies, the 2009 documentary Cat Ladies is a portrait of several women who alternately defy and embrace (and reinforce) that stereotype.
 For various reasons (loneliness, love of and empathy for these furry creatures, addictive personalities, singledom, the need to care for critters, and so on), these ladies have taken in an extraordinary number of felines under their roofs.
 It’s touching, heartwarming and a bit sad to see the lengths they’ll go to for their furry friends.